-ARE YOU WILLING TO HEAR THE TRUTH - EVEN IF IT HURTS?
+ARE YOU WILLING TO HEAR THE TRUTH - EVEN IF HURTS?

-This remarkable booklet contains an accurate and complete story of the whole affair.
-It reveals startling facts-suppressed facts-facts that you were never intended to hear.
+This remarkable booklet contains an accurate and complete story of the It reveals startling whole affair. facts-suppressed facts-facts that you were never intended to hear.

-Read about the tremendous and bitter struggle of the Western lumberjacks against the Lumber Trust for better conditions.
+Read about the tremendous and bitter struggle of the Western lumberjacks against the Lumber Trust for petter conditions.

-The Centralia Conspiracy, by Ralph Chaplin.
-80 pages, 44 half tones of actual scenes.
-Price 50 cents.
+The Centralia Conspiracy, by Ralph Chap-Price 50 cents.
 Get a copy at any progressive bookstore or order by mail from the following places: The Liberator, 138 West 13th St., New York, N. Y. Geo.
-Williams, Box 1873, Seattle, Wash.; Frank Gould, 318 No. Wyoming St., Butte, Montana; Thos.
-Whitehead, 1001 West Madison St., Chicago, III.
+Williams, Box 1873, Seattle, Wash: Frank Gould, 318 No. Wyoming St., Butte, Montana; Thos.
+Whitehead, 1001 West Madison St., Chicago, Ill.